CFSS-MACSS/0-reworked-site/content/assignments/explore-data/index.md

 To submit the assignment, simply push to your repository the last version of your assignment before the deadline.
-Then copy your repository URL (e.g., `https://github.com/css-fall22/a2-brinasab`) and submit it to Canvas under HW02 before the deadline.
+Then copy your repository URL (e.g., `https://github.com/css-fall22/a2-brinasab`) and submit it to Canvas under A2 before the deadline.

 Your assignment should be submitted as a R Markdown document `.Rmd`.
 Need a refresher on R Markdown?
 [Read this](http://rmarkdown.rstudio.com/lesson-1.html) or [this](http://r4ds.had.co.nz/r-markdown.html).

-Make sure to stage-commit-push: \* `mass-shootings.Rmd` (the main file you will add your code to) \* `mass-shootings.md` (you will generate this from the .Rmd by simply knitting it) \* `mass-shootings_files/` (this folder contains all the graphs you generated in your `.Rmd`)

-As part of your submission, write 1-2 paragraphs of reflections on what was hard/easy about this homework, problems you solved and how, helpful resources you consulted, etc. Please, list the first and last name of eventual collaborators with whom you worked with to complete this assignment.
+Make sure to stage-commit-push ALL of your files

 <!--
 Please notice for this assignment we expect you to do some more work in terms of formatting and reproducibility: submit a homework that fully complies with the [Homework Guidelines](/faq/homework-guidelines/#homework-workflow).